Missing Maruia Falls swimmer named

 Emergency services responded to an incident at the falls in Shenandoah on June 24.
 One person was pulled from the water.
 However, Buchanan was not found.

-"This continues to be an incredibly difficult time for Mikhail’s family and friends, and we want to be in a position to provide them with closure," Scoles said.
+"This continues to be an incredibly difficult time for Mikhail’s family and friends, and we want to be in a position to provide them with closure," said Scoles.

 The search has included scouring the river bank, a chute downstream of the falls, and camera searches of pools that were unable to be accessed by the dive squad due to the conditions.

-The water conditions and visibility continued to be an issue over the weekend for search teams.
+The water conditions and visibility continued to be an issue over the weekend for the search teams.

-"Over the past 10 days the search teams have been confronted with considerable challenges due to the weather and river conditions but have made use of all search windows available," Scoles said.
+"Over the past 10 days the search teams have been confronted with considerable challenges due to the weather and river conditions but have made use of all search windows available," said Scoles.

 "This has included searches of the river by the police national dive squad, Nelson Dive Club, Swift Water Rescue Team and Nelson Surf Rescue, and onshore support and bank searches by police search and rescue members."